 - A study by Le Duc Nghia and colleagues24 (2019) on Phu Quoc Island found that over 85% of tourists have the intention to revisit to Phu Quoc in the future.
 Furthermore, this study also indicated that service quality and reasonable prices are the most important factors influencing the intention to revisit tourists.

 From these studies, it can be seen that the intention to revisit a destination is of special interest to researchers and destination managers.
 The intention to revisit to a tourist destination is the ability or desire of tourists to return to a destination they have previously visited.
 The intention to revisit is influenced by various factors such as price, infrastructure, safety, security, and especially the quality of services that tourists receive and use at the destination.
-Therefore, it can be trusted that TM are one of the services that can influence the intention to revisit to a destination by tourists.
+Therefore, it can be trusted that TM is one of the services that can influence the intention to revisit a destination by tourists.
 However, there is still limited specific research on this issue, so it requires special attention for further study.

 2.4 Research Framework